Hubble tension as a window on the gravitation of the dark matter sector: Exploration of a family of models: Comparison to observations

 It is illuminating to explore in more details the BAO data by examining the constraints obtained from the separate high-$z$ and low-$z$ BAO datasets independently.
 It is clear on Fig.~\ref{fig:BAO} that this leads to rather different constraints in the $H_0 - \Omega_{\rm m}$ plane, a fact already highlighted in Fig.~5 of Ref.~\cite{eBOSS:2020yzd}.
 The low-$z$ BAO only data (without RSD) lead to a rather higher value of the matter content ($\Omega_{\rm m} = 0.388\pm0.050$), which is in slight tension with the DES Y1 constraints $\Omega_{\rm m}=0.248^{+0.030}_{-0.017}$ as well as with SN+SH0ES constraints $\Omega_{\rm m}=0.299\pm0.022$.
 Even though DES Y3~\cite{DES:2021wwk} now prefers larger values, this motivates that we either consider all BAO data or just the high-$z$ subset to assess our model.\\

-In addition, BAO observations provide both an independent measurement of both $r_{\rm D} H(z)$ and $r_{\rm D}/R_{\rm ang}(z)$, with $r_{\rm D}$ the sound horizon at baryon drag ($z_{\rm D}\simeq 1060$) which is slightly larger than $r_s$, through their radial and angular measurements respectively.
-Indeed, in a spatially flat FL spacetime,
+In addition, BAO observations provide an independent measurement of both $r_{\rm D} H(z)$ and $r_{\rm D}/R_{\rm ang}(z)$, with $r_{\rm D}$ the sound horizon at baryon drag ($z_{\rm D}\simeq 1060$) which is slightly larger than $r_s$, through their radial and angular measurements respectively.
+Indeed, in a spatially Euclidean FL spacetime,

 so that there should be a consistency between the $R_{\rm ang}$ and $D_H\equiv (c/H_0) E^{-1/2}(z)$ measurements, the latter being related to the slope of the former.
 This relation holds whatever the dynamics of the universe, i.e. independently of the matter content as long as it can be described by a FL spacetime.
 Fig.~\ref{fig:DADH} shows that the $R_{\rm ang}$ measurements for the data points of redshifts $z_{\rm eff}=0.38,0.5,0.7$ tend to prefer a mildly larger slope than the $\Lambda$CDM best fit whereas the average slope set by the $D_H$ points in this redshift range is slightly smaller than the slope from this same best fit.